-The internal memory is designed in such a way that when a data profile has to be transferred in the internal memory, the velocimeter checks for the first available free position and fill this position with the measured values.
-If no more free positions are available, the velocimeter replaces the oldest measured data profile by the new one, like in a FIFO memory (first in, first out).
-The amount of profiles that the internal memory can contain is fixed and is equal to 32'000 profiles if the "Advanced recording features" software package is installed or 1'000 without it.
-The state of the internal memory is always indicated in the status bar.
-When the memory is full a label entitled "Memory: full" is displayed.
-In order to insure that all the data profiles are measured and recorded with the same set of parameters, the DOP3000 erases the internal memory each time a parameter is changed.
+The block is designed in such a way that when a data profile has to be transferred to it, UDOP checks for the first available free position in the block and fill this position with the measured values.
+If no more free positions are available, UDOP replaces the oldest measured data profile by the new one, like in a FIFO memory (first in, first out).
+The state of the block is always indicated in the status bar.
+When the block is full a label entitled "Memory: full" is displayed.
+In order to insure that all the data profiles are measured and recorded with the same set of parameters, UDOP erases the content of all blocks each time a parameter is changed.

-As data are transferred to the PC via the USB port, the exchange of information between the DOP3000 and the PC must follow the USB rules.
-This means that the PC checks every millisecond if a transaction is pending.
-Unfortunately, is may appears that the acquisition rate can not be followed by the PC.
-In such a case, which is seldom, the time between profiles is no more constant.
-The time between profiles is then displayed in red to inform the user of that situation.
+As data are transferred to the PC via the USB port, the exchange of information between the instrument and the PC must follow the USB rules.
+This means that the PC checks for available data periodically as defined in the parameter labelled "USB transfer period (located in Option panel).
+Unfortunately, it may appears sometimes that the acquisition rate can not be followed by the PC.
+In such a case, which is seldom, the time between profiles is no more constant and is displayed in red to inform the user of that situation.
 Reducing the number of gates and/or increasing the number of emissions pro profile helps to overcome that situation.

 Each time a data profile is recorded, additional information linked to the profile is also recorded.
-The additional data are:
+These additional data are:

+- the data type

+- the size of the recorded profile

-- the time stamp in milliseconds \ 10
+- the time stamp in milliseconds 10

-- the number of the block
+- the number of the current block

 - 1 mark byte

-- the number of the multiplexer channel;
+- the number of the channel;

-- the data type